Work with dashboard parameters

 Show parameters on the dashboard

-Adding a filter to your dashboard canvas allows viewers to select and modify parameter values, so they can interactively explore and analyze the data.
-If you do not expose the parameter on the dashboard, viewers see only query results that use the default parameter value that you set in the query.
+Adding a filter to your dashboard canvas allows viewers to select and modify parameter values to interactively explore and analyze the data.
+If you do not expose the parameter on the dashboard, viewers only see query results that use the default parameter value that you set in the query.

 To add a parameter to your dashboard: